SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 ```

-Then using the Test runner or pressing on icons of the Pharo browser \(as shown in Figure *@fig:browsertests@*\), you will be able to execute the method `testAddTwice` and it will tell you if it passes or fails \(i.e., if its assertions are true\).
+Then using the Test runner or pressing on icons of the Pharo browser (as shown in Figure *@fig:browsertests@*), you will be able to execute the method `testAddTwice` and it will tell you if it passes or fails \(i.e., if its assertions are true\).
 Now that you know that writing a test is not complex.
 Let us look a bit at the theory before going into more details.

+##### Take!
-!!coffee A test is a context, a stimulus and an _assertion_ \(verification that we get the correct state\).
+A test is a _context_, a _stimulus_ and a least one _assertion_ (verification that we get the correct state).

 ### Test Driven Design